-Web Registration
+Online Registration

-A student may register using web registration if the following requirements are met:
+A student may register using online registration if the following requirements are met:

-- Scores are on file on all parts of an assessment test or students are exempt. - 2.
-There are no holds on record (admissions, library, parking, etc.). - The student is not on enforced withdrawal.
+- Scores are on file on all parts of an assessment test or students are exempt. - There are no holds on record (admissions, library, parking, etc.). - 3.
+The student is not on enforced withdrawal.